merargin/SnappetChallenge.UI/README.md

 * What approaches did you use when completing the challenge?
 Do you use any CSS methodologies or techniques to help this approach?

   -- I always try to build write a easily extendable code that can be easily understandable by other developers also easy to maintain the code.
-I used SASS preprocessor so and BEM methodology so that it will be easy to maintain the code as well as the class name itself tells the purpose.
-I decided to create in component based model and I used React, SASS and BEM.
+I used SASS preprocessor and BEM methodology so that it will be easy to maintain the code as well as the class name itself tells the purpose.
+I decided to create as component based model so I used React, SASS and BEM.

 * If you had more time to spend on the challenge, what would you like to add to your solution?